ThinCharm/AIChess/README.md

 # AIChess
-A chess engine built on top of PHP and powered by Symfony.
+A chess engine built on top of Python.